agathoklisx/libved/README.md

    HAS_SHELL_COMMANDS=1|0 (en|dis)able shell commands (default 1)
    HAS_HISTORY=1|0        (en|dis)able persistent history (default 0)
    VED_DATADIR="dir"      this can be used for e.g., history (default $(SYSDIR)/data) VED_TMPDIR="dir"       this sets the temp directory (default $(SYSDIR)/tmp)

    /* the next option provides a way to extend the behavior and|or as an API
-    * documentation, but is intended for development (safely ignore much of it) */
+    * documentation, but is intended for development, buf it has many features
+    * that it might be usefull. */

    HAS_USER_EXTENSIONS=1|0 (#in|ex)clude src/usr/usr.c (default 0)

-   /* the above setting also introduces a prerequisite to SYS_NAME definition,
+   /* the above setting also introduce a prerequisite to SYS_NAME definition,
     * which can be (and it is) handled and defined by the Makefile */

    HAS_LOCAL_EXTENSIONS=1|0 (#in|ex)clude src/local/local.c (default 0)